Skip to content

 3. Check document friction, not just physical safety

 Travel safety 2024 includes the risk of being denied boarding, delayed at the border, or stranded because of an avoidable admin mistake.
 Passport validity, transit rules, and visa assumptions are part of the safety picture now.
+Those issues matter because they can damage the trip before you ever reach the destination itself.

 If Europe is on your shortlist, destination guides such as Three Days in Sicily, Italy - A Travel Guide are useful, but they should sit behind a document check and a route check.